lucidrains/imagen-pytorch/README.md

 - [x] explore skip layer excitation in unet decoder
 - [x] accelerate integration
 - [x] build out CLI tool and one-line generation of image
+- [x] knock out any issues that arised from accelerate
+- [ ] add inpainting ability using resampler from repaint paper https://arxiv.org/abs/2201.09865
 - [ ] build out CLI tool for training, resuming training off config file
-- [ ] knock out any issues that arised from accelerate
 - [ ] preencoding of text to memmapped embeddings
 - [ ] extend to video generation, using axial time attention as in Ho's video ddpm paper + https://github.com/lucidrains/flexible-diffusion-modeling-videos-pytorch for up to 25 minute video
-- [ ] add inpainting ability using resampler from repaint paper https://arxiv.org/abs/2201.09865
-- [ ] consider unet with attention mediating skip connections https://arxiv.org/abs/2109.04335
-- [ ] if memory efficient unet is defective, consider https://arxiv.org/abs/1906.06148
 - [ ] be able to create dataloader iterators based on the old epoch style, also configure shuffling etc
 - [ ] be able to also pass in arguments (instead of requiring forward to be all keyword args on model)